svanderbleek/the-working-programmers-guide-to-working-programs/README.md

 * concrete semantics
 * decision procedures
 * the calculus of computation
-* type theory and formal proof
+* type and formal proof
 * turnstile
 * hol
 * coq